nirtamir2/talks/2025-06-26/src/slides.md

 # TypeScript Without Surprises: Smarter Error Handling with Effect

 <!--
-This talk will change the way you think about handling errors in TypeScript.
+This talk will hopefully change the way you think about handling errors in TypeScript.
 We'll explore the Effect library - and see how it solves problems you might not even realize you have.
 -->